Computations by fly-automata beyond monadic second-order logic: Application to graphs

 It is clear that the transitions and the output function can be computed in time poly$(\parallel t\parallel)$.
 Hence, $\mathcal{B}$ is a P-FA.
 From $\mathrm{MSp}X.CC(X)(G)$ we get $\kappa(G,p)$ for each $p$.

-\textit{Tools for separation problems.}
+(4.5.3) \textit{Tools for separation problems.}

-For dealing with separation problems, it is useful to compare the cardinality of a set of vertices $X$ to the number of connected components of $G-X$ \ $(:=G[V_{G}-X])$\ \ and to the maximal cardinality of a connected component of $G-X$.
+For dealing with separation problems, it is useful to compare the cardinality of a set of vertices $X$ to the number of connected components of $G[X^{c} ]$\ and to the maximal cardinality of a connected component of $G[X^{c}]$ that we denote by $MaxCardCC(G[X^{c}])$.
 For this purpose, we define for a graph $G$:

 \begin{quote} $\alpha(G)=\{(|X|,\kappa(G[X^{c}]))\mid X\subseteq V_{G}\},$